aminamiah1/Wormhole/README.md

 Follow the instructions below to play Wormhole:

 - Clone the repository to your machine
-- Launch terminal/bash at the repository route folder
+- Launch command prompt at the repository route folder
 - TYPE IN COMMAND:
   java -jar .\build\libs\wormhole_21063494-1.0-SNAPSHOT-all.jar